vanessahlyan/AANGCN/README.md

-# Cross-domain Prerequisite Chain Learning using HeterogeneousVariational Graph Autoencoders (H-VGAE)
+# Cross-domain Prerequisite Chain Learning using Heterogeneous Variational Graph Autoencoders (H-VGAE)
-This repo contains code and data for Vanessa Yan's final project for the Advanced Natural Language Processing class at Yale University.
+This repo contains code and data for our paper published in NeurIPS 2021.
 Irene Li and Vanessa Yan collaborated on this project.
 The writeup was written by Vanessa Yan.

 ## To run the code